- REAL ESTATE EDUCATION

 – Participation in the REBNY Residential Listing Service (RLS), which requires all residential member firms to co-broke and share their exclusive listings simultaneously with any public dissemination of the listing

 – Access to REBNY’s arbitration and mediation process to decide disputes

 – Streamlined, user-friendly weekly emails with custom content for subscribers to Residential Brokerage, Commercial Brokerage, and Owners & Managers newsletters

 – Access to REBNY’s Legal Line for help on legal matters and the Legal Line Question of the Week e-newsletter by attorney Neil Garfinkel, REBNY’s Broker Counsel

-– The latest market data and statistics, policy reports, and broker studies that outline current New York City residential and commercial market conditions and trends delivered through quarterly and bi-annual Research Reports and the weekly Numbers You Need to Know e-newsletter
+– The latest market data and statistics, policy reports, and broker studies that outline current New York City residential and commercial market conditions and trends delivered through quarterly and bi-annual Research Reports and the Research e-newsletter

 – Access to the expansive REBNY Property Database

 – A wide range of New York State-certified qualifying and continuing education courses for brokers and salespeople, taught by certified instructors and offered with REBNY member discounts of up to 50 percent

 – A growing array of free non-credit seminars to enhance your professional development